alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 ### Solution
 This project delivers a comprehensive Excel dashboard tailored for sales data analysis using the Adventure Works dataset.
 Through a guided methodology, the dashboard offers:
-- Visual representations of profit trends across products, regions, and time periods
+- Visual representations of profit trends across products, regions, and time periods.
-- Interactive features that allow users to filter and explore data dynamically
+- Interactive features that allow users to filter and explore data dynamically.
-- Structured insights to support business-oriented decision-making
+- Structured insights to support business-oriented decision-making.
-- A clear demonstration of analytical thinking and visualisation techniques in Excel
+- A clear demonstration of analytical thinking and visualisation techniques in Excel.

 ### Key Findings
 - Consistent Growth: Revenue increased steadily, peaking at over $101M in 2007 and 2008.